havanagrawal/GoodreadsScraper/README.md

 cat author_*.jl > all_authors.jl
 ```

-and load them in for analysis using pandas:
+and load them in for analysis using pandas (not included in requirements.txt):

 ```python
 import pandas as pd